 Denise has significant experience and longstanding relationships with leading companies in the payments, financial services, and pharmaceutical industries.
 She is a trusted advisor to her clients, aggressively representing them in litigation, providing antitrust and regulatory guidance, and helping them to navigate issues related to legal and conduct risk.

-Denise Co-Chairs the New York State Bar Association’s Unilateral Conduct Committee and is a member of the New York City Bar Antitrust Committee.
+Denise Co-Chairs the New York State Bar Association’s Heath Care and Pharmaceuticals Committee and previously served as Co-Chair of the Unilateral Conduct Committee.
+She is also a member of the New York City Bar Antitrust Committee.
 She is recognized for her antitrust work by The Legal 500, and regularly speaks and writes in a wide variety of areas, including antitrust developments, litigation practice, gender diversity in the profession, and ethics.

 - Co-Chair, New York State Bar Association Antitrust Section’s Unilateral Conduct Committee (2019-present)